 At this point, a woman showed up from Hawaii and said she was interested in starting a similar program on Maui and wanted me to help her.
 She suggested that I apply to a service program at a spiritual community on the Big Island, also dedicated to Yogananda’s teachings, until she was ready for me.

 I applied and, with the kind assistance of others, was accepted into the program.
 The woman never contacted me again about helping her, but Hawaii worked out and I was allowed to live in a small structure on the grounds of a spiritual community that follows Yogananda.
-In exchange for shelter, I volunteer as the cook and gardener, acting as a channel for directing the energy of the Divine into the food and plants I work with.
+In exchange for shelter, I volunteer as the cook, acting as a channel for directing the energy of the Divine into the food I work with.

 I had no idea how to find the right therapist who could help me.
 I did an internet search for therapists near me and two names came up.
 One was an old navy psychologist who, when I met him, said to me “after all you’ve been through, you should have vaporized by now”.
 That was all he had to say.

-Something felt right about her and after talking to her, I found out she had also been initiated into Kriya Yoga, years ago, and was a direct disciple of Anandamayi Ma.
-She had lived with Ma in her ashram in India for years until her passing.
-She had even lived at the retreat I had just come from in the early years.
+Something felt right about her and after talking to her, I found out she had also been initiated into Kriya Yoga.
+She was a direct disciple of the Indian saint Anandamayi Ma.
+She had lived with her in her ashram in India for years until her passing.
+She had even lived at the retreat I had just come from in the early years where she was the leaders’ cook.
 Yet another synchronicity with Autobiography of a Yogi!
 She had just opened her office and wasn’t even looking for new patients yet.

 My physical and mental health were already badly compromised and were rapidly deteriorating to a dangerous level.
 I had been registered Disabled abroad several years before I left, after stress nearly killed me.
 She verified my conditions and helped me to apply for Disability.